How to Take Care of Your Indoor Aloe Vera Plant

 An important thing you need to know about aloe vera care is that you must allow the soil to dry before watering it again.
 If you treat it like a regular plant and water it too often, it will rot or die out, like other its other succulent cousins.
 This explains why you must have the right type of container and the right type of soil.

 During the summer months, you need to water it at least once a week.
 In the winter, you may have to wait at least three weeks in-between watering.
 This will still depend on the weather and the location of your plant.

 To know if the plant is good for a watering, test the dryness of the soil using your fingers.
 If it’s dry two inches in, you may water it again.
 If you’re unsure, remember that it’s better to water less than more often.

 When it’s time to water it, be thorough – water it until you see water coming out of the drainage holes.

 If you repotted the plant, wait a week or so before watering it for the first time.
 This will allow the aloe vera to adjust to the new soil.

-Like watering, don’t fertilize too often.
+Like watering, don’t fertilise too often.
 Once or twice a month is good enough for the plant to grow healthy and vigorous.
-Put the fertilizer at the same time as when you water the plant.
+Put the fertiliser at the same time as when you water the plant.

-Dilute the fertilizer, as well, before giving it to the plant.
-Get a 15-30-15 fertilizer, and mix one part with five parts water.
+Dilute the fertiliser, as well, before giving it to the plant.
+Get a 15-30-15 fertiliser, and mix one part with five parts water.